thomasblackwelder/531Project3/README.md

 # Movies IaC - AWS
 ## Web app for displaying various movies.
-Please Known Issues / Future Improvements section first.
 This is a web application that provides users an interactive interface to explore different movies.
 Users can sort movies saved to the database based on their parental rating.

 ## Visual